Naming your newborn child is an exciting time. When you choose a name, you're making the important first steps in shaping their identity.

-You are also able to view the most Popular Victorian baby names per calendar year from 2008 to 2017.
+You are able to view the most Popular Victorian baby names per calendar year from 2008.

 Names are very significant.
 That's why some names are prohibited under the Births, Deaths and Marriages Registration Act 1996, such as names that are:

 - Obscene or offensive

 - Impractical (for example, a name that is too long or contains symbols)